fxkuehl/keyboard/layout.md

 **Assumptions and Limitations** defines the scope of this project, what parts of the keyboard layout are part of the attempted optimization, and a brief discussion of the size of the search space.

 **Quality function** describes the design of the quality function, which quantifies for the search algorithm what makes a good keyboard layout.
+Then it reviews existing keyboard layouts with respect to the quality function and its metrics to provide context and a reference for the optimization.

 **Optimization algorithm** describes the basic elements of the simulated annealing algorithm that was implemented, concluding with its performance and convergence to good solutions.

-**Results** presents a selection of keyboard layouts found by the algorithm.
+**Results** presents and discusses a selection of keyboard layouts found by the algorithm.

 ---